pragmaticcoders/pragmatic-hodlings/README.md

 ## Transfers gas usage

+Token settlement gas usage depends on total member count and token transfer method implementation.
+Gas usage was tested for ERC20 OpenZeppelin implementation.
+Testing accounts never owned tokens.
+Average change of gas usage after add new member for 100 members was 33 000 gas.
+Actual block gas limit is 8 milions.

+8 000 000 / 33 000 ~~ 242

+With this calculation maximum of members in contract is about 242.

+If block gas limit were decreased or added more than available members, solution is:
+- create newer version of contract (e.g. with request withdraw)
+- move all members to new contract
+- add as a only member created contract, then do settlement on old contract.
+It is a emergency scenario.

+Warning!
+Count of max members calculated as 242 depends on token transfer gas usage and current block gas limit.

 ## Contributing

 When submitting a bugfix, write a test that exposes the bug and fails before applying